folio-org/mod-orders/README.md

 ## Additional information

+### Additional Permissions Required
-IMPORTANT NOTE!
-Only in case an acquisition unit has to be assigned to the Order it is required that user should have extra permission `orders.acquisitions-units-assignments.item.post` to create an purchase order.
+ * In case an acquisition unit has to be assigned to the Order it is required that user should have `orders.acquisitions-units-assignments.assign` to create a purchase order
+ * In case an acquisition unit has to be modified(added/deleted) in the order, the user should have `orders.acquisitions-units-assignments.manage` to update a purchase Order
+ * If the setting "isApprovalRequired" is set to true,an order approval is required to `OPEN` an order and the user should have
+   `orders.item.approve` permissions to `approve` an order

 ### Purchase Order logic
 Upon receiving a request to create a PO, it does the following: